Christian Albrecht Jensen

-Christian Albrecht Jensen (26 June 1792 - 13 July 1870) was a Danish portrait painter who was active during the Golden Age of Danish Painting in the first half of the 19th century.
+Christian Albrecht Jensen (26 June 1792 - 13 July 1870) was a Danish painter who specialised in portrait painting and was active during the Danish Golden Age.
 Painting more than 400 portraits over the course of his career, he depicted most of the leading figures of the Danish Golden Age, including the writer Hans Christian Andersen, the painter Christoffer Wilhelm Eckersberg, the sculptor Bertel Thorvaldsen, the physicist Hans Christian Ørsted and the theologian N. F. S. Grundtvig.
 Although Jensen experienced considerable commercial success, he received little official appreciation from the artistic establishment of his day.
 In particular, the art historian and critic Niels Lauritz Høyen criticized his style, finding his paintings 'unfinished'.

 Early life and education

 Jensen was born at Bredstedt in Nordfriesland.
 From 1810 to 1816, he attended the Royal Danish Academy of Fine Arts in Copenhagen where he studied under Christian August Lorentzen.
 From 1817 to 1818, he studied at the Academy of Fine Arts in Dresden.